evennia/evennia/docs/source/Setup/Online-Setup.md

 point however, you are likely to want to make your game visible online, either as part opening it to the public or to allow other developers or beta testers access to it.

-## Connecting from the outside
+## Connecting to Evennia across the Internet

 Accessing your Evennia server from the outside is not hard on its own.
 Any issues are usually due to the various security measures your computer, network or hosting service has.
 These will generally (and correctly) block outside access to servers on your machine unless you tell them otherwise.

 We will start by showing how to host your server on your own local computer.
 Even if you plan to host your "real" game on a remote host later, setting it up locally is useful practice.
 We cover